ANVIA Wall Lamp

 Period: 1960s – Mid-Century Modern.

 Manufacturer: ANVIA: Algemeene Nederlandsche Verlichtingsindustrie Almelo, The Netherlands.
 (General Dutch Lighting Industry Almelo)

-Some sources say that this ANVIA wall lamp was designed by the Swedish designer Hans-Agne Jakobsson for his Dutch company Hans-Agne Jakobsson Nederland N.V. – Svera.
-This lamp is absolutely made in his style, but the label tells another story.
+This ANVIA wall lamp was designed by the Swedish designer Hans-Agne Jakobsson for his Dutch company Hans-Agne Jakobsson Nederland N.V. – Svera.
+ANVIA sold this lamp made by Svera.
+You can find them with both labels.